ral-stevens/CPE631Final/README.md

 1. C++11 compiler which is basically gcc/g++.
 2. Gazebo-ROS packages, which should come with a Desktop-full installation of ROS Melodic.
 ### Running Instructions:
+1. Install dependencies:
+    ```shell
+    sudo apt install ros-melodic-navigation
+    ```
-1. Suppose you have made a catkin workspace named `catkin_ws`.
+3. Suppose you have made a catkin workspace named `catkin_ws`.
-1. Once you are finished with all the dependencies, you can git clone this package from github into your ROS workspace and `catkin_make` it.
+4. Once you are finished with all the dependencies, you can git clone this package from github into your ROS workspace and `catkin_make` it.
     ```shell
     cd ~/catkin_ws/src
     git clone --recurse-submodules https://github.com/ral-stevens/CPE631Final.git